 Low-level radioactive waste (LLRW) is generated at UNM in the course of conducting regulated activities with radioactive material (RAM).
 LLRW must be properly collected and segregated according to its physical form, radionuclide half-life, and chemical characteristics to facilitate final disposal and protect people and the environment from excessive exposure to ionizing radiation.
-Please refer to the specific requirements and unique characteristics of the different categories of waste below and contact the Radiation Safety department for more information about generating LLRW at UNM.
+Please refer to the specific requirements and unique characteristics of the different categories of waste below and contact the Office of Radiation Safety for more information about generating LLRW at UNM.

 Aqueous Liquid Waste denotes any waste of which the primary solution is water and any soluble organic and inorganic constituents, all present in quantities and forms that do not result in phase separation or precipitation.